Arturo Toscanini: NBC Symphony Orchestra

+Toscanini and Cantelli

+In May 1948, Toscanini attended a series of rehearsals at La Scala, in which he was flabbergasted by the young conductor leading the orchestra, Guido Cantelli.
+Toscanini saw in Cantelli "a vision of his younger self", and took him under his protective wing, much like a son.
+Toscanini invited Cantelli to conduct his own NBC Symphony in New York.
+In the following years, he developed a strong bond with the Cantellis.
+In a letter, he predicted to Cantelli's wife, Iris, a bright future for her husband.
+Cantelli, considered one of the most talented conductors ever, did indeed rise to the point of becoming Music Director of La Scala, en route to becoming director of the New York Philharmonic.

+Cantelli was heading to New York to conduct the Philharmonic in November 1956, but he died in the Linee Aeree Italiane Flight 451 airplane clash.
+The Maestro, ailing and past 89 years of age, was waiting for Guido in New York.
+His family decided not to inform him of the tragedy, fearing the news might kill him.
+They instead contrived a fake telegram, in which Cantelli informed Toscanini that he had to delay his departure due to an attack of lumbago.

 Last years

-With the help of his son Walter, Toscanini spent his remaining years evaluating and editing tapes and transcriptions of his broadcast performances with the NBC Symphony for possible future release on records.
+With the help of his son Walter, Toscanini spent his last years evaluating and editing tapes and transcriptions of his broadcast performances with the NBC Symphony for possible future release on records.
 Many of these recordings were eventually issued by RCA Victor.

 Sachs and other biographers have documented the numerous conductors, singers, and musicians who visited Toscanini during his retirement.
-He reportedly enjoyed watching boxing and wrestling matches, as well as comedy programs on television.
+He enjoyed watching boxing and wrestling matches, as well as comedy programs on television.

 Toscanini suffered a stroke on New Year's Day 1957, and he died on January 16, at the age of 89 at his home in the Riverdale section of the Bronx in New York City.
 It was his daughter Wally's 57th birthday.
+Toscanini died 54 days after the death of his protégé Guido Cantelli, never being told of the death of the latter.
 His body was returned to Italy and was entombed in the Cimitero Monumentale in Milan.
 His epitaph is taken from one account of his remarks concluding the 1926 premiere of Puccini's unfinished Turandot: "Qui finisce l'opera, perché a questo punto il maestro è morto" ("Here the opera ends, because at this point the maestro died").

 During his funeral service, Leyla Gencer sang an excerpt from Verdi's Requiem.

 In his will, he left his baton to his protégée Herva Nelli, who sang in the broadcasts of Otello, Aida, Falstaff, the Verdi Requiem, and Un ballo in maschera.

 Toscanini was posthumously awarded the Grammy Lifetime Achievement Award in 1987.